Block title

 October 2019: NOTHING WILL GO WRONG TOUR

-Research, routing, venue booking, promotion, travel arrangements, and fundraising was done entirely in-house by Britt Olsen-Ecker and Melissa Wimbish to promote Outcalls's music catalogue and gain knowledge of best procedural practices for large scale tour management.
-Tour-related expenses were completely funded by personal donations from local fans and the meager Outcalls LLC bank account.
+Research, routing, venue booking, promotion, travel arrangements, and fundraising was done entirely in-house by Britt Olsen-Ecker and Melissa Wimbish to promote Outcalls' music catalogue and gain knowledge of best procedural practices for large scale tour management.
+Tour-related expenses were completely funded by merchandise sales, donations, and Outcalls, LLC wages.

 EXPAND THE FAM (2018)